4nte/react-workshop/src/modules/01-fundementals/13-counter-error-boundary/problem.md

 ## Mission
-Create a **ErrorBoundary** component.
+Create an **ErrorBoundary** component.
 Component should catch any error of it's children and display some kind of error message (message or stack trace or both).

 ## Steps
 1. Create file `exercise/ErrorBoundary.tsx` and export class component `ErrorBoundary` as default.